-- 10.1 We must keep financial records and have appropriate internal controls in place which will evidence the business reason for making payments to third parties. - 10.2 You must declare and keep a written record of all hospitality or gifts given or received, which will be subject to managerial review. - 10.3 You must submit all expenses claims relating to hospitality, gifts or payments to third parties in accordance with our expenses policy and record the reason for expenditure. - 10.4 All accounts, invoices, and other records relating to dealings with third parties including suppliers and customers should be prepared with strict accuracy and completeness.
-Accounts must not be kept "off-book" to facilitate or conceal improper payments.
+- 13.2 We must keep financial records and have appropriate internal controls in place which will evidence the business reason for making payments to third parties. - 13.3 You must declare and keep a written record of all hospitality or gifts given or received, which will be subject to managerial review. - 13.4 You must submit all expenses claims relating to hospitality, gifts or payments to third parties in accordance with our expenses policy and record the reason for expenditure. - 13.5 All accounts, invoices, and other records relating to dealings with third parties including suppliers and customers should be prepared with strict accuracy and completeness.
+Accounts must not be kept "off-book" to facilitate or conceal improper payments. - 13.6 Records will be circulated to the Board each quarter for review.

-11. YOUR RESPONSIBILITIES
+14 YOUR RESPONSIBILITIES

-- 11.1 You must ensure that you read, understand and comply with this policy. - 11.2 The prevention, detection and reporting of bribery and other forms of corruption are the responsibility of all those working for us or under our control.
-You are required to avoid any activity that might lead to, or suggest, a breach of this policy.

-11.3 You must notify a director or HR@aarsleff.co.uk as soon as possible if you believe or suspect that a conflict with this policy has occurred or may occur in the future.
+- 14.2 You must ensure that you read, understand and comply with this policy. - 14.3 The prevention, detection and reporting of bribery, fraud and other forms of corruption are the responsibility of all those working for us or under our control.
+You are required to avoid any activity that might lead to, or suggest, a breach of this policy. - 14.4 You must notify a director or HR@aarsleff.co.uk as soon as possible if you believe or suspect that a conflict with this policy has occurred or may occur in the future.
 For example, if a client or potential client offers you something to gain a business advantage with us or indicates to you that a gift or payment is required to secure their business.
-Further "red flags" that may indicate bribery or corruption are set out in paragraph 16.
+Further "red flags" that may indicate bribery or corruption are set out in paragraph 18.

-12. HOW TO RAISE A CONCERN OR REPORT AN ISSUE
+15 HOW TO RAISE A CONCERN OR REPORT AN ISSUE

-- 12.1 You are encouraged to raise concerns and report issues about any issue or suspicion of bribery or corruption at the earliest possible stage. - 12.2 If you are offered a bribe, or are asked to make one, or if you believe or suspect that any bribery, corruption or other breach of this policy has occurred or may occur, you must notify your line manager or a director as soon as possible. - 12.3 If you are unsure about whether a particular act constitutes bribery or corruption, raise it with your line manager or a director or send queries to HR@aarsleff.co.uk. - 12.4 Potential acts of fraud, bribery, corruption or anti-competitive behaviour should be reported to a director or HR@aarsleff.co.uk. - 12.5 Concerns or issues raised will be investigated by a director.
+- 15.2 You are encouraged to raise concerns and report issues about any issue or suspicion of bribery, fraud or corruption at the earliest possible stage. - 15.3 If you are offered a bribe, or are asked to make one, or if you believe or suspect that any bribery, fraudulent activity, corruption or other breach of this policy has occurred or may occur, you must notify your line manager or a director as soon as possible.

+- 15.4 If you are unsure about whether a particular act constitutes bribery or corruption, raise it with your line manager or a director or send queries to HR@aarsleff.co.uk. - 15.5 Potential acts of fraud, bribery, corruption or anti-competitive behaviour should be reported to a director or HR@aarsleff.co.uk. - 15.6 We hope that in many cases you will be able to raise any concerns directly.
+If this is not possible or you feel that your line manager has not addressed your concern, or you prefer not to raise it with them for any reason, you should contact a director or raise your concerns via HR@aarsleff.co.uk or in writing addressed to 'Whistleblower', Aarsleff Ground Engineering Ltd, Hawton Lane, Balderton, Newark NG24 3BU.
+Please refer to the Whistleblowing Policy for more information. - 15.7 Concerns or issues raised will be investigated by a director.
 We will arrange a meeting with you as soon as possible to discuss your concern or issue.
 You may bring a colleague or union representative to any meetings under this policy.
 Your companion must respect the confidentiality of your disclosure and any subsequent investigation.